microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 ![iqp diagram](./graphics/IQP_diagram.png)

+Intelligent Query Processing is a feature that exists for both SQL Server 2019 and Azure SQL Database.
 You can read the documentation for a description and example of all of these features at https://docs.microsoft.com/en-us/sql/relational-databases/performance/intelligent-query-processing.

 **NOTE**: *One of the features of Intelligent Query Processing, approximate count distinct, does not require database compatibility of 150*